G-Core/gcore-videoplayer-js/packages/player/docs/api/player.spinnerevents.md

 </td><td>

-**_(BETA)_** Emitted at the end of the spinner animation cycle to facilitate smooth UI updates, e.g. [SourceController](./player.sourcecontroller.md) listens to this event to reload the source when the spinner is hidden
+Emitted at the end of the spinner animation cycle to facilitate smooth UI updates, for instance, [SourceController](./player.sourcecontroller.md) listens to this event to reload the source when the spinner is hidden

 </td></tr>